ChrstphrHll/npc_gen/students/Evyn Fenton.md

 year: 2
 guild: Elkenval
 partyID: 34
+tags:
+- Half-Orc
+- Rouge
+- Protection
+- 2nd
+- Elkenval
 ---
 # Evyn Fenton
 ---
 ### Description
 - 2nd year Half-Orc Rouge in Elkenval
-- curly platinum hair that's hanging down to their back, Pale Brown eyes, and Pale Green skin
+- curly platinum hair that's hanging down to their back, Pale Blue eyes, and Pale Green skin
 - Is Well-rounded and Perverse, and has Spiritualism as their ideal

 ### Organizations